-Earlier this month, the Netherlands launched legal proceedings against Russia, saying it had unlawfully detained activists on board a Dutch-registered Greenpeace ship who were protesting against oil drilling in the Arctic.
+Earlier this month, the Netherlands launched legal proceedings against Russia, saying it had unlawfully detained activists aboard a Dutch-registered Greenpeace ship who were protesting against oil drilling in the Arctic.

-Russia arrested 30 activists, including two Dutch citizens, and charged them with piracy, which carries a jail sentence of 15 years.
+Russia arrested 30 activists on board the ship, including two Dutch citizens, and charged them with piracy, which carries a jail sentence of 15 years.

-(Reporting by Thomas Grove, Alessandra Prentice in Moscow and Sara Webb and Anthony Deutsch in Amsterdam; Editing by David Brunnstrom)
+(Reporting by Thomas Grove in Moscow and Anthony Deutsch in Amsterdam; Editing by David Brunnstrom)

 - Housing, jobs data weaken, but overall economic picture still upbeat

 - Putin critic Khodorkovsky in Germany after pardon |

 - Target probe eyes overseas hackers; stolen cards for sale online

 - Pizza outlet attacked as India, U.S. fail to cool diplomat row |